Session cache warning after upgrade to 9.1.0

 I inserted this in typo3conf/ext/t3adminer/Resources/Public/Adminer/t3adminer.php and it seems to work, no error message anymore.

-#3 Updated by Jigal van Hemert 10 months ago
+#3 Updated by Jigal van Hemert about 2 years ago

 - Status changed from New to Needs Feedback

 Thanks for reporting the issue.

 I've just tested it in both TYPO3 8.7 and master branches on PHP 7.2.0.
 No such warning message visible.